return42/sphkerneldoc/linux_src_doc/include/linux/kernel_h.rst

       the \ ``ip``\  is passed in via the trace_puts macro.

-This is similar to \ :c:func:`trace_printk`\  but is made for those really fast paths that a developer wants the least amount of "Heisenbug" affects, where the processing of the print format is still too much.
+This is similar to \ :c:func:`trace_printk`\  but is made for those really fast paths that a developer wants the least amount of "Heisenbug" effects, where the processing of the print format is still too much.

 This function allows a kernel developer to debug fast path sections